 To understand this intuitively think not of the water coming in but think of the water going out the overflow.
 If a hobbyist feeds his fish one fifth of a gram of elemental nitrogen (as protein) per day and has a continuous drip water change system, then at some point one fifth of a gram of elemental nitrogen (as nitrate) will flow out the overflow per day.
 At that point the nitrate level is stable and can’t rise any further.

 To drop the nitrate level, simply increase the number of drops per second.

 Another common misconception is that continuous water change systems don’t flush out the water anywhere near as efficiently as a 50% water change.
 This simply isn’t true.
-To illustrate, say a drip system is set up on a 100-gallon aquarium.
-To equal the flushing of a 50% water change about 70 gallons of water will need to be dripped into the 100-gallon aquarium (there’s actually an ap that calculates this!).
+To illustrate, say a drip system is set up on a 100 gallon (378.5 liter) aquarium.
+To equal the flushing of a 50% water change about 70 gallons (265 liter) of water will need to be dripped into the 100 gallon (378.5 liter) aquarium (there’s actually an app that calculates this!).
 This small inefficiency isn’t a major problem unless your water costs a lot.

 Also note that one needs to cycle any aquarium water filter that is part of the system BEFORE turning on the drip system.
 Any water change, including drip water changes, will remove the nutrients required for the beneficial bacteria to grow.

 Only SLOWLY drip the water into the aquarium if you are paying for your water.
 You don’t want a huge water bill.
 For instance one can aim at changing 50% of the water every 14 days.
 With a 100-gallon (378.5 liter) aquarium that is 5 gallons (18.93 liter) per day (a 50% change with a drip system requires 70% of the water be dripped in).

 - There are 20 drops in a milliliter

 - There are 3785 milliliters in a gallon